How to spend a great day in Florence Italy

 Hall of the Five Hundred (Palazzo Vecchio, Florence)

 Words can’t describe how much I loved being here.
 The town has so much history, you can feel it with every step.
-Everything around you is constructed with so much love and beauty in mind, you forget about the time and loose yourself in the moment.
-Everything, from the amazing architecture to fantastic and delicious food was perfect and high class.
+Everything around you is constructed with so much love and beauty in mind, that you forget about the time and lose yourself in the moment.
+Everything, from the amazing architecture to fantastic and delicious food was perfect and high-class.

-I recommend visiting Florence slightly off season, as the crowds may spoil the impression.
-Due to it’s mild climate, a great time to visit would be anytime in (late) spring of (early) autumn, before the rain season starts.
+I recommend visiting Florence slightly off-season, as the crowds may spoil the impression.
+Due to its mild climate, a great time to visit would be anytime in (late) spring or (early) autumn, before the rainy season starts.
 If you are looking for a cheap place to stay, have a look at these options for Affordable accommodations in Florence.

 Pin for later: